Back of Beyond Touring Camping & Glamping ParkSt Leonards, Dorset

 A cycle ride or short drive takes you to some beautiful New Forest towns and villages such as Burley and Brockenhurst.
 You will also find some small shops and country pubs nearby.

 The likes of Bournemouth, Poole, Ringwood, Salisbury and Wimborne Minster are also near, each with shopping areas, places to eat, entertainment, museums, boot sales and markets.

 30-60 minutes’ drive will take you to the stunning Dorset coast, where you can enjoy extensive walks along the South West Coast Path and parts of the Jurassic Coast World Heritage Site.
 Be sure to visit the Jurassic Coast Centre at Lulworth Cove (with iconic Durdle Door close by), Swanage and Kimmeridge Bay.

 Address: 234A Ringwood Road East Moors Lane.
 St Leonards Ringwood, BH24 2SB

 Either click the map below or, click here for directions to Back-of-Beyond Touring Park.

-1) We cannot accept arrivals after 19.00 or after dark ‘unless by prior arrangement’.
+1) We cannot accept arrivals after 19.00 ‘unless by prior arrangement’.